South Sulawesi: History

 In 1582, Boné, Soppéng, and Wajoq signed a mutual defense pact known as the Treaty of Timurung.
-The alliance, also referred to as the Tellumpocco ("Three Powers", lit.
+The alliance also referred to as the Tellumpocco ("Three Powers", lit.
 "Three Peaks"), sought to stop Gowa's expansionism and to reclaim the autonomy of the Bugis polities under Gowa's vassalage.
 Gowa's campaigns against the alliance in 1582, 1585, and 1588 were all successfully repulsed, with another one in 1590 abandoned following the death of Gowa's ruler.
-By the early 17th century, however, Gowa and Talloq had become the dominant powers in South Sulawesi as they supported international commerce and embracing Islam.
+By the early 17th century, however, Gowa and Talloq had become the dominant powers in South Sulawesi as they supported international commerce and embraced Islam.
 Gowa waged successful campaigns against the Bugis kingdoms, defeating Soppéng in 1609, Wajoq in 1610, and Boné in 1611.

-The Dutch East India Company (VOC) began operating in the region in the 17th century and saw the Kingdom of Gowa as an obstacle for its desire to control of the spice trade in this area.
+The Dutch East India Company (VOC) began operating in the region in the 17th century and saw the Kingdom of Gowa as an obstacle to its desire to control the spice trade in this area.
 VOC later allied with the Bugis prince, Arung Palakka, who was living in exile after the fall of the Bugis.
 After a year-long battle, they defeated the kingdom of Gowa.
 And the king of Gowa, Sultan Hasanuddin was forced to sign a treaty greatly reducing the power of Bungaya Gowa.
 Furthermore, Palakka became ruler in South Sulawesi.

 A Bugis queen later emerged to lead the resistance against the Dutch, who were busy dealing with the Napoleonic Wars in Europe, but after the end of the Napoleonic Wars, the Dutch returned to South Sulawesi and eradicated the queen's rebellion.
-But resistance of the Bugis people against colonial rule continued until 1905.
+However resistance of the Bugis people against colonial rule continued until 1905.
 In 1905, the Dutch also managed to conquer Tana Toraja.

-Before the proclamation of the Republic of Indonesia, South Sulawesi consisted of a number of independent kingdoms' territory and was inhabited by four ethnic groups namely the Bugis, Makassar, Mandar, and Toraja.
+Before the proclamation of the Republic of Indonesia, South Sulawesi consisted of several independent kingdoms territory and was inhabited by four ethnic groups namely the Buginese, Makassarese, Mandarese, and Torajan.

-On June 16, 2022, a tornado struck in the province, damaging 63 homes.
+On June 16, 2022, a tornado struck the province, damaging 63 homes.
 One man died of a stress-induced medical issue during the tornado, but was not a direct tornado-related fatality.

 Geography

-South Sulawesi is located at 4°20'S 120°15'E and covers an area of 46,717.48 square kilometres.
+South Sulawesi is located at 4°20'S 120°15'E and covers a land area of 45,330.55 square kilometres.
 The province is bordered by Central Sulawesi and West Sulawesi to the north, the Gulf of Bone and Southeast Sulawesi to the east, Makassar Strait to the west, and Flores Sea to the south.
+The province includes 369 offshore islands, including 133 in Pangkajene and Islands Regency, 123 in Selayar Islands Regency, 20 in East Luwu Regency, 16 in North Luwu Regency, 13 in Takalar Regency, 13 in Makassar City, 10 in Barru Regency, 10 in Sinjai Regency, 9 in Pinrang Regency, 8 in Bulukumba Regency, 5 in Bone Regency, 4 in Gowa Regency, 3 in Palopo City, and 1 each in Jeneponto Regency and Wajo Regency.